Just yesterday it happened again. It was not the first time. And it certainly will not be the last time. But it is tiring, every time around.

 And there are more things that I am grateful for.

-My beautiful wife who, through her transition, is becoming more and more herself and is transforming like from a caterpillar into butterfly, or a rose that that time to grow, get its color and finally open and diffuse its perfume.
+My wife who, through her transition, is becoming more and more herself and is transforming like the caterpillar into the butterfly.
 Through the road may not have been all easy, it is a rewarding one, and one that has been both challenging and enrichening for me.
 Not only she changed and became, in a way, a whole new person, but me too – I learned things about myself as I set off on my own journey of transformation.